Oyasuba Ancient Tomb / Bungaku-no Mori Museum in Koriyama City, Fukushima

 The Ritual

-These are stone replicas of ritual items for worship gods and burial ceremonies.
-These miniatures of swords and small knives are made of soft stones called talc.
-So cool♪
+These are stone replicas of ritual items used in worship and burial ceremonies.
+Miniature swords and small knives are made from soft talc stone, giving a fascinating glimpse into ancient practices.
+So cool! ♪

 Oyasuba Ancient Tomb